Top 5 Multi-Currency Accounts (From an Industry Insider)

 The cost are (much) lower

-That means that you’d have to pay more expensive international payment and international receiving fees, and it becomes much less convenient for other parties to pay you (compared to a local account).
+That means you have to pay more expensive international payment and international receiving fees, and it becomes much less convenient for other parties to pay you (compared to a local account).

-More importantly is the markup on the currency exchange, whether that be in making or receiving payments, or when you’re spending with a debit card and making cash withdrawals abroad.
+More important is the markup on the currency exchange, whether that be for making or receiving payments, or when you’re spending with a debit card and making cash withdrawals abroad.

 Banks tend to charge 2-5% in currency exchange markup.
 Wise charges around 0.5%.